 I Love A Clean San Diego partners with the City of San Diego Storm Water Department - Think Blue to stencil storm drain inlets in the City of San Diego.
 Volunteers use paint and stencils to create the message "NO DUMPING" on sidewalks, parking lots and any other places with storm drain inlets.
 See our Storm Drain Stenciling page for more information about how you can get involved in preventing pollution.

-I Love A Clean San Diego is the San Diego County coordinator of the statewide Adopt-A-Beach program.
+I Love A Clean San Diego is the San Diego County coordinator of the statewide Adopt-A-Beach program and is by far one of the organization’s most popular volunteer programs.
 This program is great for groups who want to participate in volunteer work on an ongoing basis that is based on their schedule.
-This flexible and independent programs allows volunteers choose the location, date, and time of their cleanups.
+This flexible and independent program allows volunteers to choose the location, date, and time of their cleanups.
 Volunteers are encouraged to perform at least three cleanups per year.
-While the name suggests that only beaches are available for adoption, there are also a number of inland locations that need cleaning up.
+While the name suggests that only beaches are available for adoption, there are also a number of inland locations available for adoption including two new sites, Dixon Lake and Kit Carson Park.
 Visit the Adopt-A-Beach website to learn more about adopting a local beach or inland area.

 Looking for a fun team building event for your employees, or a way to show your company's dedication to the environment?
 I Love A Clean San Diego assists local businesses to coordinate team building cleanups at local beaches & inland areas.
 We provide comprehensive event planning, coordination, marketing and supplies for a small fee.
-If you would like I Love A Clean San Diego to coordinate a cleanup for your business, please contact Director of Community Events, Natalie Roberts by phone at 619.704.2773 or email.
+For more information, please see our easy to read Team Building Cleanup factsheet.
+If you would like I Love A Clean San Diego to coordinate a cleanup for your business, please contact Moriah Saldaña by phone at 619.704.2782 or email.

 For a current listing of events, please visit our Calendar.